- Home

 Fixed braces are permanently bonded to the teeth using wires and brackets, meaning only your orthodontist can remove them at the end of treatment.
 Some people like the idea of having fixed braces for this reason, because there’s very little that you have to do yourself and you don’t have to worry about taking them out or putting them in.

-On the other hand, the team at Total Orthodontics are keen to emphasise that having clear aligners is a commitment.
+On the other hand, it’s worth noting that having clear aligners is a commitment.
 For best results, clear aligners need to be worn for 20-22 hours a day and it’s the patient’s responsibility to do so.
 Wearing them for less than the recommended time can impact how effective the treatment is.

 This means wearing your aligners at all times apart from when eating and drinking (anything other than plain water); and brushing and flossing each time before putting them back in.
 You’ll also need to clean your aligners thoroughly every morning and evening.
 However, for many people, being able to take their aligners out makes the effort worth it.